davi-btr/raw-audio-generator/README.md

 In case Fluidsynth is not already installed on the machine it can be fixed with:

 > sudo apt-get install fluidsynth

+The Example directory contains example code to generate multiple notes automatically (using a simple Linux shell script) and to verify their correctness by playing them back (using ALSA sound library).